Family Engagement Policy and Compact

 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-- Create a welcoming atmosphere at the school with Family Center, PTA events, and Parent volunteers.
+- Create a welcoming atmosphere at the school with Family Resource Center, PTA and school events, parent volunteers, translated signs and communications, bilingual office staff.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

-- Support two-way communication between families and staff through assistance of a parent liaison for conferences, IEP meetings, school event communication and translations.
+- Support two-way communication between families and staff through assistance of a parent liaison for Open House/Back to School event, teacher conferences, parenting workshops, school wide information translations, registration.

-- Expand access for family participation in informational meetings and learning sessions through use of parent liaisons, translated communications and Tuesday folders.
+- Expand access for family participation in informational meetings and learning sessions through translated PTA (Spanish and English), parent resource workshops, RAMS night.

 School staff, parents/caregivers, and students must work together to ensure a student success.